tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 \[...\]

 **Beginning of Personal Log:**

+Taking over for previous lead scientific coordinator.
+Currently do not have clearance to review past records.

 I arrived on the island this morning via a small plane.
 Despite my line of work, I have a limited tolerance for sea travel.
 Debilitating seasickness.
 Always feel like I’m seconds away from falling overboard.